David M. Shoup: Junior officer

 Following this assignment, Shoup returned to the United States and completed his training.
 He then spent short stints at Marine bases in Quantico, Virginia, Pensacola, Florida, and San Francisco, California.
 From June 1929 to September 1931 he served with the Marine Detachment aboard USS Maryland, where he coached the boxing and wrestling squads.
-Following this duty he was assigned to the Marine Corps Recruit Depot San Diego.
+Following this duty he was assigned to Marine Corps Recruit Depot San Diego.
 In May 1932 he was ordered to Puget Sound Navy Yard in Bremerton, Washington, where he was promoted to first lieutenant one month later.
 He served on temporary duty with the Civilian Conservation Corps in Idaho and New Jersey from June 1933 to May 1934, after which he returned to Bremerton.

 Shoup went back to China in November 1934, again serving briefly with the 4th Marines in Shanghai.
-He was soon reassigned as a legation guard in Peiping, where he taught the post's pistol and rifle teams to shoot competitively.
+He was soon reassigned as a legation guard in Beiping, where he taught the post's pistol and rifle teams to shoot competitively.
 They won at least one major competition.
 He also had time to observe the troops of the Empire of Japan, gaining great respect for their discipline.
 In 1936, he came down with a serious case of pneumonia and had to be evacuated from China.
 His next duty was at Puget Sound Navy Yard.
 In October 1936, he was promoted to captain.
 In July 1937 he entered Junior Course, Marine Corps Schools in Quantico, which he completed in May 1938.
 He then served as an instructor and Plans & Training officer with Reserve Officers Class at Quantico for two years.
 In June 1940 he joined the 6th Marines in San Diego, and was promoted to major in April 1941.